AmitSharmamad/slack-blockify/README.md

 } from "slack-blockify/decorators";
 ```

-Decorate your Actions classes with the Actions decorator
+Decorate the Actions classes with the Actions decorator

--   Action Registers are `class decorators`
+-   `class decorators` are Action Registers

 ```typescript
 @Actions()
 class ApprovalActions {}
 ```

-Annotate all the function handlers with the respective interactive-action-types
+Decorate methods with the respective interactive-action-types

--   Handler Registers are `method decorators`
+-   `method decorators` are Handler Registers
 -   The list of method decorators are:
     1. ButtonAction
     2. SelectOptionAction